 We recently surveyed 1,000 employees about how they access corporate networks during work travel, and 77% admitted to connecting to free public Wi-Fi networks (which are typically unsecured) using corporate computers and phones.
 Only 17% of respondents said they always use a VPN when they’re away from the office.

 With the remote work trend on the rise, employees need to know that sacrificing security for convenience isn’t an acceptable tradeoff.
-Nearly half of employees aren’t aware of their travel or remote work cybersecurity policies — so it may be time for a refresher (or to establish these guidelines if they aren’t already in place!)
+Nearly half of employees aren’t aware of their travel or remote work cybersecurity policies — so it may be time to refresh IT best practices for employees (or to establish these guidelines if they aren’t already in place!)

 4. Prioritize employee privacy.